 Kimochi/Mind Up Programs: Program aims to help students navigate complex social relations with peers as well as build key skills that will help them to become productive, globally minded members of society.

-Lower School Assemblies: Assemblies each Friday are community building events that invite a number of different outside speakers and performers.
+Lower School Assemblies: Weekly assemblies are community-building events that invite a number of different outside speakers and performers.

 Baldwin's Middle School continues its commitment to building community where everyone feels safe, supported and belongs.
 To that end, Middle School highlights include: